Emelie (film): Plot

 Maggie, the kids' usual babysitter, checks in at the front door, since she hasn't heard from Anna, her friend.
 Maggie is skeptical that the normally rambunctious kids are so subdued.
 As she leaves, Sally shoves a note asking for help into Maggie's bag.
 Maggie reads the note in her car but Emelie knocks her unconscious.

 Emelie makes the kids drink cough syrup but Jacob secretly forces himself to vomit so he can remain awake.
 Sally and Christopher become incapacitated.
 Jacob contacts his friend and neighbor Howie for help.
-Emelie begins gathering Christopher's things, intending to kidnap him.
-She then plans to smother Jacob with a pillow, only to discover that he has escaped.
-Maggie wakes and attacks Emelie to protect the children.
+Emelie begins gathering Christopher's things, intending to kidnap him to fulfill her desire to be a mother again.
+She then plans to smother Jacob with a pillow (as she perceived him as a nuisance in her plans), only to discover that he has escaped to meet with Howie for a new stash of fireworks and a plan to rescue his younger siblings.
+Maggie wakes up and attacks Emelie to protect the children.
 Emelie kills her as Jacob hides Christopher.

 Meanwhile, Dan and Joyce call a cab.
-On their way home, Skinny Man tries to stop them by crashing his car into the taxi, but is himself killed in the collision.
+On their way home, Skinny Man tries to stop them by crashing his car into the taxi to buy Emelie time for her plans, but he sacrificed himself in the collision in order to fulfill her dream of becoming a mother again.
 Police tell the parents that Skinny Man had no ID and the car was stolen.

 Jacob finds Maggie's body in the basement.
 Emelie threatens Jacob that she will kill Sally unless Jacob brings her Christopher.
 She also shows Jacob Howie's jacket and tells him to meet her in the backyard with Christopher.
-In the backyard, Jacob subdues Emelie with Howie's lit fireworks and takes Sally back.
+In the backyard, Jacob subdues Emelie with Howie's lit fireworks in a recycling bin and takes Sally back.

-Police open the trunk of the crashed car and find Anna's corpse.
+Police open the trunk of the crashed car and to their horror, they find the lifeless body of the real Anna in the trunk and realise that “Anna” who’s at their house is an impostor.
 Dan, Joyce, and the police all rush to the house.
-Jacob loads his siblings into his father's car in the garage.
+Jacob loads his siblings into his father's Chevrolet Corvette in the garage.
 Emelie emerges and Jacob runs her over in the driveway.
 The police and his parents arrive, and the kids reunite with them.
 It is revealed that Howie is also alive, having only suffered an injury to his head.

-Emelie is shown limping away from the scene, implying she escapes or is presumably caught by authorities afterward.
+Emelie is shown limping away from the scene, implying that she escapes or is presumably caught by authorities afterward.